Find Current Working Directory Of A Process Using Pwdx In Linux

 lrwxrwxrwx 1 sk sk 0 Jun 17 15:31 /proc/5238/cwd -> /home/sk

-To find out the current working directory of firefox process using “lsof” command, run:
+To find out the current working directory of firefox process using "

 $ lsof -p 5238 | grep cwd